2 / 14

 Undertake some preparatory reading

-Use Clastify to study high and low-scoring essays in your subject before you commit.
+Use Clastify before you commit.
+Study high and low-scoring essays in your potential subject.
+Understand the patterns before you pick your lane.

 5